juan-karacho/pocket-hang-drum/README.md

-# pocket-hang-drum
+# pocket hang drum

-This is a digital remake of the hang drum.
+This is a digital musical instrument inspired by the sounds of the Hang drum.

-Did you ever feel that the original Hang Drum is a really cool instrument but ways too expensive?
+Did you ever feel that the original Hang Drum is a really cool instrument but way too expensive?
 Not digital enough?
 Not hackable?
 And way too big and heavy?
 Then this digital pocket version of the Hang Drum is for you.

 # features

-* 12 touch pads tuned to a pentatonic (?) scale playing hang drum like sounds.
+* 12 touch pads tuned to a pentatonic (?) scale playing hang drum like sounds
 * 1/4" mono output jack
 * USB power
 * A joystick.
 It works like a 4 way switch: Up / Down transposes the pads in semitone steps, left / right changes the release time.